-As of June 27, 2020, one of our collective bargaining agreements has expired and two of our other collective bargaining agreements expire in the next twelve months.
-The collective bargaining agreement covering employees at our Ankeny, Iowa facility, which covers approximately 270 employees, expired on April 5, 2020.
-Prior to the expiration date, B&G Foods and the International Brotherhood of Teamsters, Local No. 238, agreed to temporarily postpone negotiations for a new collective bargaining agreement as a result of the COVID-19 pandemic and negotiations have recently resumed.
-The collective bargaining agreement covering employees at our Terre Haute, Indiana facility, which covers approximately 95 employees and which had been scheduled to expire on March 27, 2020, was extended by B&G Foods and the Chauffeurs, Teamsters, Warehousemen and Helpers Union, Local No. 135, for an additional year in March 2020 and is now scheduled to expire on March 27, 2021.
-The collective bargaining agreement covering our Stoughton, Wisconsin facility, which covers approximately 170 employees, is scheduled to expire on March 27, 2021.
-While we believe that our relations with our union employees are in general good, we cannot assure you that we will be able to negotiate new collective bargaining agreements for our Ankeny, Terre Haute or Stoughton facilities on terms satisfactory to us, or at all, and without production interruptions, including labor stoppages.
+Collective Bargaining Agreements.
+As of October 3, 2020, 1,900 of our 2,952 employees, or approximately 64.4%, were covered by collective bargaining agreements.
+The collective bargaining agreement covering employees at our Ankeny, Iowa facility, which covers approximately 290 employees, expired on April 5, 2020.
+Prior to the expiration date, B&G Foods and the International Brotherhood of Teamsters, Local No. 238, agreed to temporarily postpone negotiations for a new collective bargaining agreement as a result of the COVID-19 pandemic and negotiations resumed in June 2020.
+In July 2020, we reached an agreement to extend the collective bargaining for an additional five year period through April 6, 2025.
+The new agreement has been ratified by the union employees at our Ankeny facility.

+As of October 3, 2020, two of our collective bargaining agreements expire in the next twelve months.
+The collective bargaining agreement covering employees at our Terre Haute, Indiana facility, which covers approximately 100 employees and which had been scheduled to expire on March 27, 2020, was extended by B&G Foods and the Chauffeurs, Teamsters, Warehousemen and Helpers Union, Local No. 135, for an additional year in March 2020 and is now scheduled to expire on March 27, 2021.
+The collective bargaining agreement covering our Stoughton, Wisconsin facility, which covers approximately 180 employees, is scheduled to expire on March 27, 2021.
+While we believe that our relations with our union employees are in general good, we cannot assure you that we will be able to negotiate new collective bargaining agreements for our Terre Haute or Stoughton facilities on terms satisfactory to us, or at all, and without production interruptions, including labor stoppages.
 At this time, however, management does not expect that the outcome of these negotiations will have a material adverse impact on our business, financial condition or results of operations.